Some people write better than me. Some people find solutions faster than me. Some people can teach ME things… Baah, right?

 Because you have an endless supply of things you are wrong about, coaching is preferably lifetime.

 I started to be coached in 1985… And still need it, still love/hate it… and am still growing from it.

 The What’s Missing Workshop is all coaching… you find out at least one thing you’ve been wrong about.

 I used to lead that workshop and work on my stuff, and I used to participate in that workshop lead by others.
 All in all, I think I had about 100 opportunities to find out where I am wrong, and the opportunity that by seeing it, I can be less wrong.

-I'll run one of those What's Missing Workshops today and next Saturday...
-I haven't decided how many I'll run, these two are on the schedule.
+I’ll run one of those What’s Missing Workshops on Saturday February first… I haven’t decided how many I’ll run, these two are on the schedule.

 It’s in essence one-on-one coaching, without paying for my normal coaching time, which is $250 an hour.
 The value is what you take away though, not my time.

 And for me the value is what I take away for myself and for my business.